LanguageMachines/frog/docs/source/moduleDetails.rst

 ~~~~~~~~~~~~~~~~~

 Frog recognizes certain special multi-word units (mwu) where a group of
-consecutive, related tokens is treated as one token.
+consecutive, related tokens is treated as one toke https://github.com/proycon/pynlpl, supports both Python 2 and Python.
 This behavior
 accommodates, and is in fact required for Frog’s dependency parser as it
 is trained on a data set with such multi-word units.
 In the output the
 parts of the multi-word unit will be connected with an underscore.
 The